gloryer/MERN_OAuthExtension/README.md

 To issue the https request to the authorization server, we recommend using [Postman] tool.
 For the purpose of testing, we use [self-generated certificates] to establish TLS connection between the client and the server.

 To check the context, you must run the ESO server.
 The ESO server listens any request from the resource server.
-Please see blow section for how to run the ESO server.
+Please see blow sections for installation of the ESO server.

 #### Response from the server